auth0/docs/articles/support/index.md

 - There is no workaround;
 - Application is in live, production status.

-Critical Production issues should always be reported via the Support Center for fastest response.
+Critical Production issues should always be reported via the [Support Center](https://support.auth0.com) for fastest response.

 Translation from former support plans to new:

-- Subscriptions previously known as "Free" map to the "Developer" support plan
+- Subscriptions previously known as "Free" map to the current "Free" support classification
-- Subscriptions previously known as "Gold/Silver/Home Grown" and no special support plan map to the legacy "Standard" support plan.
-These plans are no longer available, but will be honored for previous subscribers to those plans.
+- Subscriptions previously known as "Gold/Silver/Home Grown" and no special support plan map to the current "Standard" support plan.
-- Support plans previously known as "Enterprise" and "Premium" support map to the "Enterprise" support plan.
+- Support plans previously known as "Enterprise" and "Premium" support map to the current "Enterprise" support plan.
-- The "Premiere" support plan is a new plan available for purchase as of October 2016.
+- The "Preferred" support plan is a new plan available for purchase as of October 2016.

 Every effort will be made to respond sooner than the times listed above.
 However, some types of problems such as development issues that require us to install software to duplicate a problem, may take time due to the research and work required.

-If you have specific support requirements or are interested in the __Platinum Support__ or __Premiere Support__ option, please [contact sales](https://auth0.com/?contact=true).
+If you have specific support requirements or are interested in the __Enterprise Support__ or __Preferred Support__ option, please [contact sales](https://auth0.com/?contact=true).